gjermundgaraba/bjaanes.github.io/_posts/2016-06-01-how-to-migrate-your-wordpress-blog-to-jekyll.md

 You might have to go through them and verify that links and images are OK, but since the Plugin brings permalinks with it, you should be mostly OK.

 I did spend some time (actually still going through all the posts) to clean up the markdown source a little bit.

-I didn't like the link formats for instance.
+Either way, just test your content properly.

 # Bring your own Disqus